 Since I’ve decided to write my blog in English, the target group is quite multitudinous.
 That makes it difficult to write information and give recommendations when it comes to legal and practical aspects of travelling:

 Do you need a visa to go to Chad?
-How can I know, I don’t know which nationality you have.
+How can I know that, I don’t know which nationality you have.

 Do you need a certain vaccination?
-Maybe – maybe not.
+Maybe yes, maybe no, it also depends on which countries you’ve recently visited.

 Which adapter do you need?
 No idea, I don’t know where you’re coming from or going to.